jkim0094/GridWorld/README.md

 This demonstrates that **DQN can overcome the limitations of tabular Q-learning** in more complex environments, and can be effectively used to train agents to learn optimal behavior across diverse scenarios.

-# FIT5226 Project Stage 3: Multi-Agent DQN Learning
+# Stage 3: Multi-Agent DQN Learning

 ---